 It’s not all head knowledge with us.
 You will experience a program with academic rigor and excellence, yet practical and experiential at all levels of instruction.
 Each student will have access to a spiritual director during residency, and on an ongoing basis throughout the entire program.

 This program is designed to fit into your life, but will require significant time in your weekly schedule.
 You will learn the dynamics of the Online Learning Community and the systems needed for success in the program.
-The Fall 2017 application deadline is June 15, 2017.
-We will accept applications for Fall 2018 starting October 1, 2017.
+We are accepting applications for the Fall 2019 cohort.
+The final application deadline is June 1, 2019.

 - Demonstrate a deeper understanding of Christian spiritual formation through rhythms and practices leading to a Christ-centered, with-God life.

 - Demonstrate an approach to building vibrant, sustainable spiritual formation in various ministry contexts.